jakoch/phantomjs-installer/README.md

 3. **Installation into `/bin` folder**
 The binary is then copied from `./vendor/jakoch/phantomjs` to your composer configured `bin-dir` folder.

+4. **Generation of PhantomBinary**

+The installer generates a PHP file `PhantomInstaller\\PhantomBinary` and inserts the path to the binary.

 ## PhantomBinary

 To access the binary and its folder easily, the class `PhantomBinary` is created automatically during installation.